jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 frameworks such as d3.js and Angular are designed to work with whole models as they change.
 Consequently, the interface they present converses more fluently with collections than individual entities.
-If we are downloading data to use with these libraries it is more convenient if we use explicit capturing so that we are notified whenever the collection is expanded and can pass it on.
+If we are downloading data to use with these libraries the integration is more convenient with explicit capturing because we can hand over the collection as it expands.

 Parsing the JSON response
 -------------------------